TomHardwicke/PROJ_2023_psych-journal-critique/README.md

   - **randShuffleProminent.R**: shuffles prominent journal list to disrupt coder drift
   - **randomSampleArticles.R**: randomly shuffles the lists of all psychology articles
-  - **randomSampleJournals.R**: randomly shuffles the lists of psychology journals
-- Other analysis scripts:
+  - **randomSampleJournals.R**: randomly shuffles the lists of psychology journals Other analysis scripts:
   - **functions.R**: Defines functions for making the first letter of a string uppercase, creating a "not in" operator, and calculating 95% Wilson CIs
   - **precision_analysis.R**: runs analysis to help determine appropriate sample size and margin of error, creates plots to visualise for both journal and article samples
   - **preprocessing.Rmd**: cleans and harmonizes raw data, saves to /data/processed/ folder.
   - **raw_to_primary.R**: loads the raw data, filters out irrelevant rows, saves data to the /data/primary/ folder
   - **resultsAnalysis.Rmd**: analyses the data and produces the statistics and results presented in the final manuscript

-All data/instructions for obtaining data (where data access is copyright restricted) can be found in the /data/ folder:
+All data (or instructions for obtaining data where subscriptions is required) can be found in the data/ folder:

 - **/prepareSample/**: instructions and search strings used to obtain raw data for the both prominent and random journal and article samples from Web of Science
 - **/primary/**: curated data (with irrelevant rows removed) for both journal and article samples (loaded in preprocessing.Rmd)
 - **/processed/**: saved files of journal and article data after being cleaned and harmonized via the preprocessing.Rmd script (loaded in resultsAnalysis.Rmd)

-The /renv/ folder contains information about the R packages used to run the analysis — it was created by the R package renv.
+The renv/ folder contains information about the R packages used to run the analysis — it was created by the R package renv.